A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Chord-Visibility Width

 \section{Chord-Visibility Width}

-In this section, we define the notion of \emph{\chordwidth}, and give a justification, why we believe it to be an interesting parameter in practice.
-Then, we describe a fixed parameter time algorithms for the art gallery problem.
-Here the parameter is the \chordwidth.
-We denote with \emph{vertex-guarding}, a variant of the art gallery problem, where the guards are restricted to lie on the vertices of the input polygon.
+In this section, we define the notion of \emph{\chordwidth}, and give a justification why we believe it to be an interesting parameter in practice.
+Then, we describe a fixed parameter time algorithm for the art gallery problem with respect to the \chordwidth.
+We denote with \emph{vertex-guarding} a variant of the art gallery problem where the guards are restricted to lie on the vertices of the input polygon.

 We will show the following two theorems. \begin{theorem} Let $P$ be a simple polygon.
 Then there is an FPT algorithm for vertex-guarding $P$ with respect to the \chordwidth. \end{theorem}